Frequently asked questions

 - How will electric vehicles affect the flow of traffic in HOV lanes?

 1. What are the different types of electric vehicle?
 Where do hybrids fit in?

 Hybrid electric vehicles (HEVs) on the road today can have two complementary drive systems: a gasoline engine and fuel tank; and an electric motor, battery and controls.
-Both the engine and the electric motor can turn the transmission at the same time, and the transmission then turns the wheels.
+The engine and the electric motor can turn the transmission at the same time, and the transmission then turns the wheels.
 HEVs cannot be recharged from the electricity grid.
 HEVs are not considered electric vehicles for the purposes of the Electric Vehicle Incentive Program.

-Plug-in hybrid electric vehicles (PHEVs) runs on a battery and electric drive train and battery, which can be plugged into an external source of electricity to recharge.
+Plug-in hybrid electric vehicles (PHEVs) run on an electric drive train and battery, which can be plugged into an external source of electricity to recharge.
 However, PHEVs have the support of an internal combustion engine that may be used to recharge the vehicle’s battery and/or to replace the electric drive train when the battery is low and more power is required.

 A battery electric vehicle (BEV) runs entirely on a battery and electric drive train, without the support of a traditional internal combustion engine and must be plugged into an external source of electricity to recharge its battery.

 PHEVs and BEVs are both eligible for rebates under the Electric Vehicle Incentive Program.
 HEVs are not eligible.